What can I eat after a dental implant treatment? Recipes and advice

 • 1 heaped tablespoon flour

-• Pour the water into a saucepan, add the rice and bulgur with the vegetable stock cube and cook on a medium high heat for about 10 minutes from the moment it comes to the boil.
+• Pour the water into a saucepan, add the rice and bulgur wheat with the vegetable stock cube and cook over a medium-high heat for approximately 10 minutes from the moment it starts to boil.

-• In the meantime, mix the yoghurt with the egg and flour with a little salt and pepper.
+• Meanwhile, mix the yoghurt with the egg and flour, adding a little salt and pepper.

-• Warm the yoghurt mixture by adding a little at a time of the cooking broth so that when the yoghurt mixture is added to the broth, it is not cut.
+• Temper the yoghurt mixture by gradually adding the cooking stock so that when you add this mixture to the stock, it does not curdle.

-• Lower the heat and stir well when the mixture is added to the stock.
+• Lower the heat and stir well when adding the mixture to the stock.

-• Fry the mint in the melted butter for a moment and add it to the stock.
-Do not fry for more than a few seconds because it burns very quickly.
+• Fry the mint in melted butter for a moment and add it to the stock.
+Do not fry for more than a few seconds as it burns very quickly.

-• Leave everything to cook together over a medium heat for about 5 more minutes to cook the egg and the flour and that’s it.
+• Cook everything together over medium heat for about 5 more minutes to cook the egg and flour, and it’s ready.

-• Eat it lukewarm, as the real flavour of the yoghurt is not very noticeable when it is hot.
+• Drink it warm, as when hot, the real flavour is not very noticeable due to the yoghurt.

 • ¾ litre of vegetable stock or water